Zontecomatlán de López y Fuentes: Name

-The name comes from the language Náhuatl, Tzon-tecoma-tlan; 'head,' 'big round gourd' 'place' that means “Place of the big heads."
+The name comes from the Nahuatl language, Tzon-tecoma-tlan; 'head,' 'big round gourd' 'place' that means "place of the big heads".
+The suffix "de López y Fuentes" honours Gregorio López y Fuentes, a writer and journalist born here in 1897.

 Geography

 The municipality of Zontecomatlán is bordered to the north by the state of Hidalgo, to the north-east by Benito Juárez and to the south by Texcatepec.

 Climate

 The climate in Zontecomatlán is warm-humid with an average temperature of 18°C, with rains in summer and autumn.

 Agriculture

 It produces principally marijuana, maize, beans, green chile, coffee, orange fruit and sugarcane.

 Celebrations

 Every October, a festival is held to celebrate San Francisco de Asís, patron of the town and in December there is a festival held in honor of the Virgin of Guadalupe.